Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 We want to change that pattern.

-By building with open standards, separating data from code, and treating maintenance as an expected part of system design, we ensure tools outlive projects—and people.
+By building with open standards, separating data from code, and treating maintenance as an expected part of system design, we ensure tools outlive projects — and people.